 Acne scar treatment depends on the type of acne scarring present.
 There are multiple treatments with varying effectiveness, but the best depends on the kind of scarring.
 We have combinations of treatments, including laser acne scar removal, TCA cross, subcision, dermal filler & radiofrequency resurfacing.
 Lasers for acne scars include resurfacing with Erbium laser or CO2 lasers for lighter skin types and Pico laser for Asian and darker skin types.
-Often, radiofrequency treatment such as Secret RF, Infini and eMatrix is included under lasers for acne scars.
+Radiofrequency treatment such as Secret RF or Infini is often included under lasers for acne scars.

 List of Acne Scar Removal Options.